In a dark forest, far away…

 For her part, Pamina believes that she has lost Tamino forever.
 In her despair, she seeks to end her own life, but is prevented from doing so by the three boys, who assure her that Tamino still loves her.
 Gladdened and relieved, Pamina accepts their invitation to see Tamino again.

 Reunited at last, Tamino and Pamina undergo the final trial together.

 The trial of fire and water

 The music of the magic flute and their love for one another allow Tamino and Pamina to conquer their own fear and overcome the dangers of fire and water.

-Papageno is meanwhile still unsuccessful in his search for his great love.
-Despairing, he now also seeks to end his life, but is also prevented from doing so by the three boys.
+Papageno is still unsuccessful in his search for the perfect mate.
+Despairing, he now also seeks to end his life, but is prevented from doing so by the three boys.
 Papageno’s dream finally comes true: together with his Papagena, he dreams of being blessed with many children.

 …the Queen of the Night, the three ladies and the turncoat Monostatos arm themselves for an attack against Sarastro and his retinue.
-However, the attack is repelled.
+However, their attack is repelled.